Adrien4193/CppTemplate/README.md

 }
 ```

-Example launch.json for vscode to debug apps and tests:
+Example launch.json to debug apps and tests:

 ```json
 {